 Getting Started

-speech-swift provides on-device AI speech processing for macOS on Apple Silicon.
-Models run locally using MLX (Metal GPU) and CoreML (Neural Engine) with no network calls required.
+speech-swift provides on-device AI speech processing for macOS and iOS on Apple Silicon.
+Models run locally using MLX (Metal GPU) and CoreML (Neural Engine).

 Requirements